Use cases and best practices - AWS Systems Manager

 • Systems Manager requires accurate time references to perform its operations.
 If your node's date and time aren't set correctly, they might not match the signature date of your API requests.
 This might lead to errors or incomplete functionality.
 For example, nodes with incorrect time settings won't be included in your lists of managed nodes.

-For information about setting the time on your nodes, see the following topics:
+For information about setting the time on your nodes, see Set the time for your Amazon EC2 instance.

 • On Linux managed nodes, verify the signature of SSM Agent.